saucelabs/sauce-school/codelabs/Module3_SeleniumJava.md

 <img src="assets/3.03E.png" alt="New Package" width="650"/>

-In the new pageobjects folder, add in a new class called `Login.java` file by right clicking on the **pageobjects** folder.
+In the new pageobjects folder, add in a new Java class called `Login` file by right clicking on the **pageobjects** folder.

 <img src="assets/3.03F.png" alt="New Class" width="350"/>